lgarced/SomeComputer_Science/README.md

     ⏹ Quantifiers

     Quantifiers set the limits of the string that your regex can match too.
-They frequently include the minimum and maximum number of characters that your  regex is looking for.
+They frequently \n include the minimum and maximum number of characters that your  regex is looking for.
     In this regex the quantifiers are ? after the s that in the first grouping, which is saying there may be 1 or 0 s after the http, + inside the second  grouping, which is saying at least one or more of the characters in [\da-z\.-] may be present, {2,6} inside the third grouping, which matches the pattern from a minimum of 2 and a maximum of 6 number of times, and * inside the forth grouping, which is saying [\/\w \.-] may come up zero or more times

 <a name="section-2">⏹ Grouping Constructs</a>